Academic Information and Regulations

 Students wishing to withdraw from summer sessions should follow the same procedure for withdrawal from a course.
 Withdrawal deadlines are adjusted appropriately in accordance with the summer calendar.

-Students wishing to withdraw from the University must contact the Office of Graduate Studies and Extended Education and follow the prescribed procedures.
-If illness or some other emergency interrupts the student's work, he or she must notify the Office of the Graduate Studies and Extended Education immediately.
+Students wishing to withdraw from the University must contact the Office of Graduate Studies and follow the prescribed procedures.
+If illness or some other emergency interrupts the student's work, he or she must notify the Office of the Graduate Studies immediately.
 Unless a student withdraws officially, F grades will be recorded for unfinished courses.

 To foster an environment conducive to learning and assure the safety of the community, the University takes appropriate measures to address student conduct that is destructive to self or others or results in serious disruption of the learning environment.
 In extraordinary circumstances, the University may require a student to involuntarily withdraw from the University when it determines that the student poses a significant risk of harm and this measure is the only way to protect the student and/or others and/or to preserve the integrity of the learning environment.

 Please refer to the following website for the entire West Chester University Involuntary Medical Withdrawal Policy:

 Leave of Absence [top]

 Students in a degree program who will not be registering for course work during the fall or spring semesters should either schedule GSR 799 (Continuous Registration) or file a request for a leave of absence with the associate provost and dean of graduate studies.
 The request should be filed in advance of the semester in which course work is halted.
 Approved leaves of absence do not release the student from the six-year time limitation stipulated for the completion of degree requirements.
 Leave of absence request forms may be obtained online.

 The following grading system applies to graduate students: